AltaMed Foundation

 AltaMed and Hyundai have partnered for three years to develop healthier communities through school-based behavioral health interventions, delivering 3,338 counseling sessions since 2022 and empowering students with mental health tools and resources.

-At Ánimo Ellen Ochoa Charter Middle School, a blue poster in the counseling office asks, "What makes you happy to be alive?"
-Students respond with handwritten heart-shaped notes listing sources of joy—music, art, video games, family, friends, and pets.
+On the wall of Ánimo Ellen Ochoa Charter Middle School’s counseling office is a large blue poster asking, “What makes you happy to be alive?”
+On it, students share responses in little heart-shaped notes listing things from music, art, and video games to family, friends, and pets.

 I create a safe and comfortable environment for my students to open up by taking the time to build rapport with them.